 Staying Safe Above the Clouds Final Tips for Altitude Sickness Prevention

-Altitude sickness prevention for backpackers isn’t just about making your hike more enjoyable—it’s about keeping you safe.
-Take your time, hydrate, eat right, and listen to your body.
-If you do that, you’ll be able to enjoy those epic views without feeling like you’re on the verge of collapse.
+Altitude sickness prevention for backpackers is not just about making your hike more enjoyable.
+It is about keeping yourself safe.
+Take your time, drink lots of water, eat well, and pay attention to how you feel.
+If you do all that, you will be able to enjoy the beautiful views without feeling wiped out.